paramsen/noise/README.md

 Noise is an Android wrapper for kissfft, a FFT implementation written in C.
 Noise features an api that is designed to be easy to use, and familiar for Android devs.
-However, a low level JNI api is available as well.
+(JNI bindings are available as well)

 ## Sample app
 Watch Noise compute FFT in real time from your microphone, the sample app is on [Google Play][play]!